fkarg/fkarg.github.io/drafts/seven-habits.md

       quality statements
     - guidelines: as few as possible, but should include failure paths and formidable restrictions
-    - resources: human, financial, technological or organizational that can be a aquired
+    - resources: human, financial, technological or organizational resources that can be acquired
     - accountability: setup standards of performance and evaluation metrics and reporting times
     - consequences: specification of both good and bad as results of evaluation